tarnaldo88/What-To-Watch/README.md

 ## Acknowledgements
 - Data provided by [The Movie Database (TMDB)](https://www.themoviedb.org/).
 This project uses the TMDB API but is not endorsed or certified by TMDB.

-## License
-This project is for educational/demo purposes.
-Choose and add a license if you plan to distribute.